aws/aws-cdk/README.md

 $ cdk docs
 ```

-For a detailed walkthrough, see [Tutorial] in the AWS CDK [User Guide].
+For a detailed walkthrough, see [Tutorial] in the AWS CDK [Developer Guide].

 ## Getting Help